Join the conversation online

 It works with the local legacy and experiences, and engages service user and carer organisations, NGOs, commissioners, academics, voluntary organisations, activists, community groups, public bodies and other interested parties.
 This includes informal and formal sectors, embracing social and cultural assets in the community, which help to deliver identified solutions by electively sharing risk, but also keeping any agreed actions close to the real experiences of the beneficiaries and their concerns.

 Creative Spaces currently operates from two sites: Leeds and Manchester, and has built constructive alliances in Birmingham, especially with the voluntary sector and community groups and activists.
+We have listed the main partners, but each region has a wider stakeholder group that covers education, community groups, youth work, heritage organisations and the arts, among others.

 Creative Spaces: Leeds